Vaishnavigowda27/FarmSarthi/README.md

 - Node.js 18 or higher
 - A MongoDB Atlas account (free tier works fine) or a local MongoDB instance
-- A Razorpay account in Test Mode for payment testing

 ### 1. Clone the repository